RobertHenschel/slurm-desktop/README.md

 # slurm-desktop
-Linux desktop application to interface with SLURM
+Linux desktop application to interface with SLURM,.
+This is mostly a proof of concept, and really only works on IU's Research Desktop environment.
+Please reach out if you would like to use this on your HPCDesktop system.

 <img src="https://github.com/user-attachments/assets/41f8bed9-133b-4e2a-b2cc-5e9d26cb29f9" alt="My image" width="500" />
 <img src="https://github.com/user-attachments/assets/130006ff-5a5f-4ce7-ac14-cc1e50c3a356" alt="My image" width="200" />